 A pet should never be left behind to fend for themselves.
 If it’s not safe for you, remember it is not safe for your pets.

 Animals left behind during natural disasters can become injured, fall ill, starve, drown from flooding or die.
-They have even less ability than people to escape dangerous conditions, especially when they are left in cages, in a closed up house, or tied up.
-Also, if you leave your pets behind it will be very stressful on you and them.
+They have even less ability than people to escape dangerous conditions, especially when they are left in cages, in a closed-up house, or tied up.
+Also, if you leave your pets behind it will be very stressful for you and them.
 You may not be able to get back to your home to feed, check on, or even rescue your animals–because conditions are dangerous.
 Trying to get back to your home to do this could put you in danger, and tie up the resources of first responders who may then need to rescue you.
 Leaving your pets behind can hamper human evacuation and rescue efforts – where every minute can be critical.

 To be ready for a disaster, it’s most important to 1) be able to leave with your pets–by having enough carriers for everyone, and 2) have a plan on where to go.
 Specifically, we suggest the following when planning for an emergency with your pet: